Departing 20 October 2022 for 13 days from Canberra

 Driving south past the Menindee Lakes we reach Mungo National Park.
 Here ancient human remains were unearthed from 40,000 years before, leading to the establishment of the Willandra Lake UNESCO World Heritage listing.
 The area is home to three Aboriginal groups who are the traditional custodians of the area.

 From Mungo we head to the NSW Riverina, the food and wine bowl of Australia.
 There will be opportunities to taste some award-winning wine and food direct from the producers, and time to relax, unwind and meet the locals.

 * All meals(with the exception of two dinners)

 *Two private 8 seater vehicles (four guests in each vehicle).

 *All entrance fees and sightseeing costs

 *Tour director - Ross Goddard

-Our favourite things on this journey - the vastness of the Australian outback the landscape and how it has shaped the people.
+Our favorite things on this journey - the vastness of the Australian outback the landscape and how it has shaped the people.
 The Darling River - its ancient and modern history.
 The shearing sheds of a time forgotten - campfires by the river.
 Broken Hill the Silver City and Mutawintji National Park.
 Lake Mungo and the oldest first Australians.
 Down in the Riverina - farm to table food and homestead hospitality.